mhammond/pywin32/build_env.md

 ## Cross-compiling for ARM64 (Microsoft Visual C++ 14.1 and up)

-- Follow the `For Visual Studio 2019` instructions above and pick the optional ARM64 build tools
+- Follow the `For Visual Studio XXXX` instructions above and pick the optional ARM64 build tools

 - Download prebuilt Python ARM64 binaries to a temporary location on your machine.
 You will need this location in a later step.